mhaidarhanif/rewinds/README.md

 ## Remix Entry Files

-Since Remix `v1.14`, you might notice that the entry files are implicitly defined.
-At the moment, if you need to deploy a Remix app I still suggest revealing or explicitly defining the entry files to make it work smoothly.
-Although this repo already has the entry files.
+This repo already has the entry files.
+Since Remix `v1.14`, you might notice that the entry files might be able to be implicitly defined.
+At the moment, I still suggest revealing or explicitly defining them to make it work smoothly.

 ```sh
 npx remix reveal